 This is the status page for Fark's behind-the-scenes geekery.
 If there's a major outage or problem, we'll try to post something here about it (unless we're too up to our eyeballs in trying to actually fix it)... so check here if Fark's hosed for an extended length of time.
-Normally this page will be blank. :-) For more minor issues, see Mike's blog, or more likely, Mike's twitter, Drew's twitter, Fark twitter or all Fark staff/mod/admin twitters together.
-On (very!) rare occasion you may be able to catch Mike on the data center webcam.
+Normally this page will be blank. :-) For more minor issues, see Mike's blog, or much more likely, Mike's twitter, Drew's twitter, Fark twitter or all Fark staff/mod/admin twitters together.
+On (very!) rare occasion you may be able to catch Mike on our webcam at QX's data center.

-Our normal hosting is at QX.net.
-This outage page is at Rackspace Cloud in case of backbone-related problems.
+This outage page is hosted at DigitalOcean in case of backbone-related problems.

 On March 15, 2018, we intend to turn off TLS 1.0 encryption on Fark.
 (We delayed this from the original date of January 1, 2018.)
 Any older operating systems (Windows XP, Android 4, etc) and browsers that don't support at least TLS 1.1 will stop working entirely at that point.
 Many other websites are doing the same, because the older encryption algorithms have long been broken.
 We will leave TLS 1.0 enabled for this outage page until July 1, 2018, but after that we'll probably disable it here too.
 If you still have antiquated gear, I hope you got something new for Christmas.

 Mon Feb 12 21:00:42 EST 2018: QX (our hosting provider) is having intermittent IPv4 routing issues and they're working on it; IPv6 is fine